NiklasEi/cinnog/README.md

 **There is an [example app] which is hosted at https://cinnog.netlify.app/**

+Cinnog uses the [island mode] of Leptos.
+Normal Leptos components are static and will be served as HTML.
+Only islands will be compiled to WASM and render client side.

 ## The Data layer

 [Bevy ECS] is used as data layer while the static site generation is handled by Leptos.
 The idea is similar to what Gatsby does with GraphQL using a Bevy ECS World as an in-memory database.
 The API of Bevy ECS is very nice to work with as a user.
 It removes any need of an extra syntax for data queries.